Edward Stevens (diplomat)

-Dr Edward Stevens FRSE (February 21, 1754 – September 26, 1834) was an American physician and diplomat.
-He was a close friend of American soldier and statesman Alexander Hamilton.
-Stevens' date of birth was unclear due to lack of records, with the year 1752 being published by Kristian Caroe, without sources, in his 1905 book Den danske lægestand, 1479-1900 until historian Michael E. Newton published contemporary records establishing Stevens birthplace and date.
+Edward Stevens, FRSE (21 February 1754 – 26 September 1834) was an Antiguan-born physician and diplomat.
+A close friend of American statesman Alexander Hamilton, Stevens played a major role in the American response to the Haitian Revolution.

 Early life

-Stevens was born in Antigua on February 21, 1754.
+Stevens was born in Antigua on 21 February 1754.
 Stevens's father, a Scottish merchant named Thomas Stevens who was the landlord of Rachel Fawcette, Hamilton's mother, would later become the adoptive father of the orphaned Alexander Hamilton.
 Stevens was one of five children.
 He quickly became good friends with his adopted brother Hamilton, displaying many similar mannerisms.
-Both were interested in classics, spoke French fluently, opposed slavery, were interested in medicine, and were considered clever.
+Both were interested in classics, spoke the French language fluently, and were interested in medicine.

 Contemporaries would often remark that Edward Stevens and Hamilton looked very much alike.
 Secretary of State Timothy Pickering, who knew both men in adulthood, noted that the men were strikingly similar in appearance and concluded that they must be biological brothers.
 Hamilton biographer Ron Chernow says many aspects of Hamilton's biography make more sense given Stevens's paternity.
 It would explain why Hamilton was adopted into the Stevens family while his older brother, James, apparently was not.
 It may have also been a factor in Hamilton's acknowledged father abandoning his family.
 However, this speculation, mostly based on Pickering's comments on the resemblance between the two men, has always been vague and unsupported.
 Rachel Faucette had been living on St. Kitts and Nevis for years at the time when Alexander was conceived, while Thomas Stevens lived on Antigua and St. Croix and James Hamilton Sr never disavowed his paternity, signing his letters to Alexander even in later years ”your very affectionate Father”.
 Moreover, William Cissel historian and N.P.S.
 Christiansted Historic Site Director did find possible evidence that Thomas Stevens did initially take both Hamilton boys in, not just Alexander, as in 1769 the registers read that the household had two “white male servants” that hadn't been listed before.
 By the 1772 register the “white male servants” are gone: Hamilton may have been upgraded and James Jr., who was by then 19 years old, had gone to live elsewhere.

 Stevens graduated from King's College in 1774 and then sailed to Britain to study Medicine at the University of Edinburgh.
-He gained his doctorate (M.D.) on September 12, 1777.
+He gained his Doctor of Medicine doctorate on 12 September 1777.
 Stevens' dissertation on gastric digestion was entitled De alimentorum concoctione.
 Based on this work, he was the first researcher to isolate human gastric juices.
 His work confirmed that of René Antoine Ferchault de Réaumur, who showed the digestive power of gastric juices, and helped dispel earlier theories of digestion.
 Stevens's work on digestion would influence Lazzaro Spallanzani.